isomerpages/moe-westspringsec/_links/Direct Schools Admission.md

 the online DSA-Sec Portal.
 The application is free-of-charge and will be open from (7 May to 3 June).
 For more details, please refer to MOE website – <a href="https://www.moe.gov.sg/dsa-sec" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/dsa-sec</a>.
 Only one parent’s SingPass is needed to login to the portal.
+Find out
-Find out how to register for a SingPass if you don’t have one - <a href="https://www.singpass.gov.sg/singpass/common/supportmain" rel="noopener noreferrer nofollow" target="_blank">https://www.singpass.gov.sg/singpass/common/supportmain</a>.
+<a href="https://ask.gov.sg/singpass/questions/clul27aq60028yisxifw2l2w3" rel="noopener nofollow" target="_blank">how to register for a SingPass</a>if you don’t have one - <a href="https://portal.singpass.gov.sg/home/ui/register/instructions" rel="noopener nofollow" target="_blank">https://portal.singpass.gov.sg/home/ui/register/instructions</a>.
 Parents/ guardians who are unable to apply online can approach their child’s primary school for assistance.
 Applicants NOT studying in MOE mainstream primary schools, including Returning Singaporeans and International Students,